 Make the tea with the tea leaves and boiling water.
 Leave to brew for 4 minutes.
 Strain the tea and leave to cool to room temperature.Pour the cooled tea all over the fruit, cover and leave overnight.
-Stir once before you go to bed, and again when you get up the next day.You could do this an hour before you start the recipe, just pour the hot tea on the fruit.
+Stir once before you go to bed, and again when you get up the next day.You could do this an hour before you start the recipe (instead of the night before), just pour the hot tea on the fruit, immediately after brewing.

 Pour the brandy all over the fruit.
 Stir, cover, and leave to soak overnight.
 Stir a couple of times, once before you go to bed, and again when you get up.